LineageOS/lineage_wiki/pages/signing_builds.md

 cp ./development/tools/make_key ~/.android-certs/
 sed -i 's|2048|4096|g' ~/.android-certs/make_key
 ```
 Then generate the APEX keys altering the `subject` line to reflect your information.

+### Generate keys with a password
-You will need to enter twice the passphrase for each APEX.
+You will need to enter the passphrase twice for each APEX key generated.
 ```
 for apex in {{ apexes }}; do \
     subject='/C=US/ST=California/L=Mountain View/O=Android/OU=Android/CN='$apex'/emailAddress=android@android.com'; \